MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-01-exploring_the_transformer.markdown

   <img src="/assets/images/modelsfromscratch/pe_last.png" style="width:60%;" />
 </div>

-This was a sublte bug!
+This was a subtle bug!
 Maybe you spotted it when reading the code in the prompting section?
-In anycase, the same frequencies are supposed to be applied to all attention heads.
+In any case, the same frequencies are supposed to be applied to all attention heads.

 It is valuable to showcase how digging in, making plots, can help find subtle problems with machine learning implementations, but let's see what kind of difference it makes to fix it.